 For a long time, I thought Frito pie was made up by someone suffering from a hangover as a way to ward off the pain and discomfort after hitting the bottle a little too hard.
 It wasn’t until I moved to New Mexico that I learned that the Frito pie is a real thing with a long history that includes a border war between Texas and New Mexico since both states claim to have invented the dish.
 However, it may be that both states are wrong and that the famed pie originated the same way the chocolate chip cookie recipe did – by a company trying to sell corn chips.
 Go figure.

-Anyway, in Santa Fe, NM the Five and Dime General Store serves their version in a frito bag – they first cut open the bag and then top the corn chips with chili and toppings and pass it right to the waiting customer.
+Anyway, in Santa Fe, NM the Five and Dime General Store serves their version in a Frito bag – they first cut open the bag and then top the corn chips with chili and toppings and pass it right to the waiting customer.
 This is the same place Anthony Bourdain visited for an episode of his show Parts Unknown and, unfortunately for the Five and Dime, Mr. Bourdain gave two thumbs down to this delicacy with his usual barrage of insults and colorful commentary.
-However, he retracted his comments after the frito pie lovers of the world revolted and I’m glad he did.
-You want to know why?
+However, he retracted his comments after the Frito pie lovers of the world revolted and I’m glad he did.
+Do you want to know why?

-There are a few things I miss about living in New Mexico and close to the top of the list is frito pie.
-Now I make it at home and it’s one of my favorite guilty pleasures – crunchy fritos topped with homemade chili, chedder cheese, lettuce, tomato, and sour cream.
+There are a few things I miss about living in New Mexico and close to the top of the list is Frito pie.
+Now I make it at home and it’s one of my favorite guilty pleasures – crunchy Fritos topped with homemade chili, cheddar cheese, lettuce, tomato, and sour cream.
 I whipped up a simple chili for this recipe, but feel free to substitute your favorite chili – the rest is very easy!